A Poisson Formula for the Wave Propagator on Schwarzschild-de Sitter Backgrounds: Analysis of incoming and outgoing solutions

 Substituting this into \eqref{eq:251} and matching powers of $w$, we obtain the follow recursion relation for each $j \ge 1$:

 \Step We now prove the $v_j$'s (the coefficients in the Taylor expansion of $v_+$) have sufficient decay to ensure that $v_+$ is analytic and has a nontrivial radius of convergence that is uniform in $\lambda$.
-We will begin by showing that the coefficients $v_j$ defined by the recursion \eqref{eq:258} are entire functions of $\lambda$.
+We will begin by showing that the coefficients $v_j$ defined by the recursion \eqref{eq:258} are entire functions of $\lambda$, {and are not all zero}.

-To simplify notation, in the forthcoming calculations, we set
+{ To simplify notation, in the forthcoming calculations, we set